Start a Club

 - financial statement

-- pay a registration fee of $35 per Warden, third child and beyond is $15
+- pay a registration fee

 - organize and participate in outings: hiking, biking, skiing, camping, rock climbing, canoeing, snow adventure, geocaching, etc.